CSET Operators

 Parameters:

 • SBCAPE (Cube) – Surface-based convective available potential energy as calculated by the model.
-Stash: m01s20i114
+If using the UM please use STASH m01s20i114

 • MUCAPE (Cube) – Most-unstable convective available potential energy as calculated by the model.
-Stash: m01s20i112
+If using the UM please use STASH m01s20i112

 • MUCIN (Cube) – Most-unstable convective inhibition associated with the most-unstable ascent as calculated by the model.
-Stash: m01s20i113
+If using the UM please use STASH m01s20i113

 • MUCIN_thresh (float, optional, default is -75.
 J/kg.) – Threshold to filter the MUCAPE by values are realistically realisable.